queryluke/masseffect-5e-data/text/en/manual/armor.md

 __Shield Points__.
 All armor chest pieces provide some amount of shield points.
 See the [Combat > Shields](/manual/combat#shields) for more information.

 __Consumable Capacities__.
+Each armor type, except headwear has compartments for certain mission-critical gear.
+Chest armor has 6 thermal clip slots, and 2 medi-gel slots.
+Leg armor has 2 thermal clip slots and 2 grenade slots.
+Arm armor has 2 thermal clip slots and 2 medi-gel slots.
-All armor has slots and hidden compartments for mission-critical gear: 10 thermal clips, 4 medi-gel, and 2 grenades.
+Because body armor is a combination of chest, legs, and arms, it's resulting totals are 10 thermal clip, 4 medi-gel, and 2 grenade slots.
-The armor will indicate if it has an increase in any of these capacities.
-Armor mods can also increase these capacities.
+An armor piece will indicate if it has an increase in any of these capacities.

 ### Mix & Match <v-chip color="info" small>new</v-chip>
 Unlike D&D 5th edition, armor in Mass Effect 5e can be mixed between armor placements on the body.
 There are 4 armor placements: